Marlins vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite four times over their past 10 games and won each of those contests.
+- In four games as the favorite over the last 10 matchups, the Marlins have a perfect record of 4-0.

-- In their last 10 games with a total, the Marlins and their opponents have combined to hit the over five times.
+- In their last 10 games with a total, the Marlins and their opponents are 4-6-0 when it comes to hitting the over.

 Marlins Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Marlins a 60.8% chance to win.
+- Based on this contest's moneyline, the Marlins have an implied win probability of 61.5%.

-- Miami has had an over/under set by oddsmakers 69 times, and have combined with opponents to go over the total in 32 of those games (32-33-4).
+- Miami has played in 70 games with set over/under, and have combined with opponents to go over the total 32 times (32-34-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!